CBD during home quarantine - 3 of the most common uses.

 Alcohol consumption is on the rise, with Newsweek reporting an increase in one week of alcohol sales as high as 55% in early April.

-Add to that the increase in anxiety, reduction in sleep, and we have a recipe for an even worse catastrophe on our hands.
+Add to that the increase in angst, reduction in quality restorative rest, and we have a recipe for an even worse catastrophe on our hands.
 Mental health will be a major issue for our society when this pandemic subsides.

 Over the past couple of years, a natural solution has been emerging.
-CBD, short for cannabidiol, is being touted as the organic cure it all for everything starting with anxiety, pain management, heart health and everything in between.
+CBD, short for cannabidiol, is being touted as the organic cure it all for everything starting with stress, discomfort management, heart health and everything in between.

 So why are so many people looking to order CBD oil online to help solve their health issues?